 First time at Old Trafford

 1910 - We played in the first ever match at Manchester United’s new ground, Old Trafford, spoiling the party by running out 4-3 winners to secure our first ever away victory against them.
 United’s Sandy Turnbull struck one of his five goals against the reds with Tom Homer also on target for the home side before the break.
 Arthur Goddard pulled a goal back after half-time before George Wall restored United’s two-goal cushion with one of his ten strikes past us.
-Goddard struck again, his fiftieth League goal for the reds, before a brace from James Stewart handed us victory.
+Goddard struck again, his fiftieth League goal for the reds, before a brace from Jimmy Stewart handed us victory.

 Trigger at Wembley